oathbound/slcsp/COMMENTS.md

 slcsp can be determined for the rate area a blank value will output.
 The order of the zipcodes will be unchanged.

-If a rate can be found:
+If an SLCSP rate can be found:
 12018,204.60

 If no rate can be determined the rate field will be left blank: